Knowledge Transfer LeadLinkedIn

 I always loved studying foreign languages at school and practicing them on family holidays and couldn’t wait to study them further at University.
 I went to University in the beautiful city of Durham where I completed a BA in Modern Languages and Cultures, and an MA in Translation Studies.
 Following that, I went on to complete the CIOL IoLet Diploma in Translation, so I’m a bit of a translation geek!

-I’ve now spent 5 years working in the localisation industry, working as a Translation Specialist for Amazon, a freelance translator, and now for Today Translations.
+I’ve now spent 5 years working in the localisation industry, working as a Translation Specialist for Amazon, a freelance translator, and now for Guildhawk.
 My experience of working for a leading language services provider and one of the world’s largest retail companies has given me a unique insight into business and technology in the localisation industry, enabling me to provide bespoke solutions and great customer service.
 I’m naturally curious and love taking on new challenges so aside from linguistic tasks such as translation, proofreading and editing, I’ve also been involved in hiring, training, project management, and working with translation technology.

 Living and working abroad in France, Spain, and Luxembourg has given me the opportunity to work in multicultural teams and has enabled me to learn how to communicate and do business effectively between different cultures.
 It’s amazing what difference that cultural insight can make!

 I love working with people from a variety of backgrounds and learning random snippets of information – every day is a school day!